Surfing in Cornwall

 Constantine Bay Surf Shop – plenty of options for rentals as well as a good range of all you would want.
 Get there early at peak times!

-The Pit – if you are travelling via St Merryn, this is a good option for rentals and purchases
+Seven Bays Surf – if you are travelling via St Merryn, this is a good option for rentals and purchases.

 Trevone Beach Stores at the top of Trevone beach offers a variety of surf hire options